 Why does this answer indicate the learner needs further development?
 This answer shows some understanding, as it recognises that the material can absorb energy before fracturing.
 However, it does not clearly explain what this means in terms of the type of failure likely to occur in service.

-The answer also lacks clear application to the hammer head and the repeated impact conditions it would experience during use.
+The answer also lacks a clear application to the hammer head and the repeated impact conditions it would experience during use.

 AO2 question 18 – Core Content 6.2